captainhyperscaler/captainhyperscaler.github.io/_posts/2020-02-09-five-cloud-usage-predictions.md

 <div class="wp-block-image"><figure class="aligncenter size-large"><img src="https://captainhyperscaler.files.wordpress.com/2020/02/image-1.jpeg?w=300" alt="" class="wp-image-401"/></figure></div>

 The Cloud continues to evolve, and the only constant is how it is ever-changing.
-How do organizations keep up and make the most out of cloud usage?&nbsp; Where are the key drivers and areas of immediate benefit when adopting a cloud usage model?
+How do organizations keep up and make the most out of cloud usage?
+Where are the key drivers and areas of immediate benefit when adopting a cloud usage model?

 Here are five predictions for the future of cloud usage and how they can benefit your organization.